snrnats/doc-centre/docfx_project/api/allocation/allocateUsingDefaultRules.md

 # Allocate Using Default Rules

-Allocates the specified consignments using your default rules

 `PUT https://api.electioapp.com/allocation/allocate`

+Allocates one or more consignments to the cheapest eligible carrier service.

 ## Request